Vyral/mark-callender/_posts/2020-07-30-q-why-choose-our-team.md

   - Market Update
 excerpt: >-
-  Today I’m sharing why you should choose to work with the Callender Home Team, either as a client or if you’re an agent looking for a great place to work.
+  Today I’m sharing why you should choose to work with the Callender Home Team, either as a client or as an agent looking for a great place to work.
 We’re a one-stop shop for real estate transactions.
 We’ve separated ourselves from the common mega-team where you sometimes don’t even know who you’re working with.
   We’ll be there with you from the first day until you close.
 To learn more about our team, watch this short video.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Mark+Callender/Were+Your+One-Stop+Real+Estate+Shop.mp4
 pullquote: